PayTechLab/harness_integration/README.md

 # harness_integration

-This is the implementation of git workflow Action and generate the report.This is demo.
+This is the implementation of git workflow Action and generate the report.Added the report